zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/GeoMapViewer/README.md

 **Safety and Scope**

-The Ztm2025GeoMapViewer should ONLY be accessible on a very limited set of projects, hand-picked by Zooniverse team.
+The GeoMapViewer should ONLY be accessible on a very limited set of projects, hand-picked by Zooniverse team.

 Features & functionality are limited at best, wonky at worst.
 It's an